 Frequently asked questions

-Students are encouraged to contact the disability support services office of the post-secondary institutions they are considering before applying or accepting an admission offer in order to find the best fit for their needs and learning style.
+Students are encouraged to contact the accessibility services office of the post-secondary institutions they are considering before applying or accepting an admission offer in order to find the best fit for their needs and learning style.
 Students making the transition to post-secondary studies have many adjustments to make and can benefit from the information and support that the school can offer.

 Do post-secondary schools offer students with IEPs the same support as in high school?